Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 1. Install "Material Terminal" app or similar terminal app
 2. Open the app, in the black screen write `getprop` so a long list appears
 3. Open the options then select "Send to e-mail". (you can send the info to yourself and attach everything as a text file or if you prefer send directly to this GitHub e-mail)

+### Videos at 23/25fps are not played at double display frequency (hz)

+_Only for Kodi 19.x for Windows:_<br/>
+The double frequencies are no longer switched automatically.
+This can happen when your display not support 23/25hz, Kodi 18.x in this case switch automatically (e.g. to 50hz), but on Kodi 19 this not happen by default anymore.

+To enable this Kodi feature:<br/>
+Open Kodi `System` settings, switch the settings page to `Expert` (below).
+On `Dislay` page, select `Whitelist`, select all the higher resolutions with differents hz (usually all 1080p or 4k), then enable `Allow double refresh rates`.

 ## Audio